mjhea0/thinkful-mentor/angular/services/readme.md

 Hopefully, you now have a better sense as to -

 - What a service is,
-- Why you want to use services, and
+- Why you should use them, and
-- How to use services.
+- How to use them.

 Want some practice?
 Create seperate services fo each piece of functionality in [this](https://github.com/mjhea0/thinkful-mentor/tree/master/angular/waitstaff-flask) app's controller.
 Remember: The controller is responsible for defining scope, all else should be moved out of the controller altogether.
 If you need help, start by creating a service that handles the actual API calls.